Why do horses do what they do?

 “Is it me or my horse?”
 Clinic participants gain insights from fascinating equine research and practical riding sessions.
 Riders go home with a game plan for the training ring, warm up ring, or show ring.

 “Thanks again for a fantastic weekend clinic!
 You are so gifted as a teacher.
 People

 are asking when are you are coming back??”

-“I would like to thank you again for the wonderful presentation that you did for CARD.The volunteers are still talking about how much they learnt.”
+“I would like to thank you again for the wonderful presentation that you did for CARD.The volunteers are still talking about how much they learned.”

 Staff, Therapeutic riding facility, Toronto, Ontario.